willfurnass/sheffield_hpc/bessemer/software/apps/openfoam.rst

 Interactive Usage
 --------------------

-The following is an example interactive session running the pitzDaily example model.
+The following is an example single core interactive session running the pitzDaily example model.

 After connecting to Bessemer (see :ref:`ssh`), you can start an `interactive graphical session <https://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/submit.html#interactive-sessions>`_. ::